 Languages don’t have borders and need to be supported globally.
 Capture users’ preferred language(s) so you can serve them in their language independently of their location.

-This article talks about the overall objective of Localization in a new market or in business terms an “Emerging Market”.
+This article talks about new market or in business terms as an “Emerging Market”.
 You might wonder, “why that specific word Emerging?”
 Because of the business opportunity it presents by taking a product to a new market where the demand exists, but somehow the product was not made available.

 In the publishing domain, India is still one of the few countries where Print has seen a steady growth.
 Excerpts from one of the famous research site below: